Hafsa0104/movie-explorer/README.md

 * Calling Model functions
 * Preparing data for Views

-### Model

-Responsible for:

-* Feature-specific business logic
-* Data preparation
-* Validation
-* Coordinating with services

 ### Services

 Responsible for external communication such as:

+Examples include:
-* OMDb API requests
+* movieService.ts → OMDb API communication
-* Firebase Authentication
+* authService.ts → Firebase Authentication
-* Cloud Firestore operations
+* favouritesService.ts → Cloud Firestore favourite operations

+### Types

+Shared TypeScript types describe the shape of application data.
+For example, movie-related interfaces represent data such as:

+* Movie information
+* Movie details
+* Favourite movie information

+These are TypeScript data types, not a separate Model layer.

+### Context

+Application-wide state such as authentication state is provided through React Context where appropriate.

 ### Components

-Reusable UI components are kept separate so functionality can be shared across pages.
+Reusable UI components are separated from page-level Views so common elements such as movie cards, navigation, buttons, and layout elements can be reused consistently.

+---

+# 🎥 Movie Data and OMDb API

+Movie Explorer uses the OMDb API for movie information.

+The application supports operations such as:

+* Movie searching
+* Movie details
+* Movie information used by Home-page collections

+OMDb does not provide dedicated real-time endpoints for categories such as Trending, Popular, or Top Rated.
+Therefore, Movie Explorer uses curated movie-title collections and retrieves those movies through supported OMDb search operations.
+The final implementation does not use randomized generic keyword discovery as its Home-page strategy.

 ---